Purpose and Integrity for Sustainable Success in Turbulent Times

-“Return” corresponds to the movement of Tao, according to which everything reverses its course as soon as it has reached its extreme, as exhibited in the working of yin — yang.
+“Return” corresponds to the movement of Tao, according to which everything reverses its course as soon as it has reached its extreme, as exhibited in the working of Yin — Yang.
 However, even when the internal logic of Tao has been understood it will not be transformed into effect automatically.
 It still requires a corresponding scheme to bring about the effect.
 And that scheme is “yielding” or “being weak”.
-That is why it is called the function of ultimate purpose (tao)— effectiveness (te) [“te” is a virtue not in the moral sense but in terms of efficacy/effectiveness, i.e. “to obtain”/”actualise”, or, sometimes integrity].
-Therefore, just as ultimate purpose (tao) is the fundamental principle and effectiveness/integrity (te) its practical application, “return” represents the fundamental principle while “yielding” denotes its practical application that affects the manifestation of “return”.
+That is why it is called the function of purpose — integrity/effectiveness.
+Therefore, just as purpose is the fundamental principle and effectiveness/integrity its practical application, “return” represents the fundamental principle while “yielding” denotes its practical application that affects the manifestation of “return”.

 try to practice it.

 Hence, as the saying goes: